guanjue/IDEAS_2018/README.md

 #statename= statename.txt               #state names
 #cellinfo= cellinfo.txt #cell type information, order of cell types will be the same in browser, 4 columns: cell type id as shown in state files, cell type short label to be shown in browser, cell type long label, cell type text color
 ```
-##### Usually, user just needs to change the following parameters in the parameter file:
+##### Usually, user only needs to change the following parameters in the parameter file:
 ```
 thread= 32				#number of threads to be used for parallelization build= mm10				#hg19, hg38, mm9, mm10, not used if bedfile is specified